 Your child will enjoy a fun and safe experience at a City of Oshawa camp this year!
 Check out our general and specialty day camps.
 A wide variety of great programs are offered within each camp.

-Download and print the Holiday and March Break Camp Information.
+Download and print the Summer Camp 2017 Information.

 Need more information?
 View our frequently asked questions section below to find answers to commonly asked questions.
 Then register for the camps your kids are interested in attending.